ysqsimon/react-nodemap/README.md

 }
 ```
 - `onDataChange` will only fire when you add, delete, move branch, change sibling positions and change text of nodes(when a node input loses focus)
-- specify any other fields you pass into the data structure in `fields` as an array like `['id','createdAt']` to keep data clean, or use 'keepAll'(yes, the string, not ['keepAll']) if you just want all of them , but 👇
+- specify the fields in `fields` as an array like `['id','createdAt']` to keep data clean when exporting, but 👇
 ```diff
 !
 WARNING: avoid passing in fields with already taken names, see above node structure
 ```